Analytics Without Surveillance

 بِسْمِ ٱللَّهِ ٱلرَّحْمَـٰنِ ٱلرَّحِيمِ

-I didn’t.
-This site was live.
-Pages were being added, blog posts written, content translated into five languages.
-But I had no idea whether anyone was reading any of it.
-No page view counts, no referrer data, no way to tell if the landing page was doing its job or if visitors were bouncing immediately.
+Most don’t.
+This one didn’t either.
+The site was live, pages going up, posts getting written, content translated into five languages.
+None of that produced a single signal of whether anyone was reading.
+There were no page view counts or referrer data, and no way to tell if the landing page was doing its job or if visitors were bouncing immediately.

 The obvious answer is Google Analytics.
 Drop a script tag in, get a dashboard.
 Most websites do exactly that.
 But Google Analytics isn’t free.
 You pay with your visitors’ data.
 Google combines every page visit with everything else it knows about that person: search history, YouTube habits, location data.
 Your website becomes another data point in a profile your visitor never consented to building.